decentraland/documentation/content/creator/wearables-and-emotes/wearables/linked-wearables.md

    ![](/images/media/linked-wearables/edit-single-wearable.png)

 2. Edit the wearable as standard wearables are edited.
-Follow the _Editing items_ section in the [wearables editor user guide]({{< ref "/content/creator/wearables-and-emotes/manage-collections/wearables-editor-user-guide.md" >}}).
+Follow the _Editing items_ section in [creating wearables guidelines]({{< ref "/content/creator/wearables-and-emotes/wearables/creating-wearables.md" >}}) on how to create a custom thumbnail.

 ## Editing a wearable's ID or URN